orasraf1241/eks-stack/README.md

-# THIS PROJECT SILL NOT DONE
+# THIS PROJECT SILL NOT WORK

 # eks-stack
 ## Description